jakepalandri/ROSHome/Lit Review Notes.md

 # Project Dependent Preparations (1-2 pages)

 ## Can the student achieve the aims in the timeline for Thesis B and Thesis C?
 What progress has been made already?
-(1 Page)
+(1 Page) - Saturday
 - Progress
 - Roadblocks
 - Tech Stack